 This section describes the internal hardware components of your computer.
 The actual specifications might vary depending on the model you purchased.

 CPU The processor type varies depending on model.
-To check which type of processor is included in your model, click Control Panel -> System and Security -> System under Windows System group in All apps.
+To check which type of processor is included in your model, click Start -&gt; Windows System -&gt; Control Panel -&gt; System and Security -&gt; System .